OpenDataDSL/documentation/docs/roadmap/composer.md

 Once created, a composition can be viewed and consumed through several interfaces:

 - **Web Portal** — view and explore compositions in an interactive table format
+- **Fusion AI** — ask questions in natural language to read, analyse, and summarise composition data without writing any code
 - **Excel Add-in** — retrieve composition data directly into Excel for further analysis
 - **ODSL code** — query and work with composition data in scripts
 - **REST API** — access composition data programmatically from external applications